filipdanic/blogfolio/src/source/about/index.md

 ### 🛠 KonceptApp

-<a href="https://konceptapp.com/" target="_blank">KonceptApp</a> is an app for running usability tests and creating interactive prototypes.
+<a href="https://konceptapp.com/" target="_blank" title="KonceptApp Website">KonceptApp</a> is an app for running usability tests and creating interactive prototypes.
 It was the first product that I’ve shipped with SpiceFactory.

 It’s was a very interesting projects from start to finish due to the interactive prototype editor that we developed with React and Redux.